Nishchal05/Weatherapp/README.md

 # Weatherapp
-building a weatherapp with html,css and js
+Building a weatherapp with html,css and js